Recognition of same-sex unions in Romania: Public opinion

 The 2015 Eurobarometer found that 21% of Romanians supported same-sex marriage.
 This represented a 10% increase from 2006.
 Support across the European Union was 61%.
 According to a 2017 Pew Research Center poll, 26% of Romanians supported same-sex marriage, while 74% were opposed.
 Opposition was 66% among 18–34-year-olds.
-An IRES (Institutul Roman pentru Evaluare si Strategie) poll conducted in December 2018 found that 27% of Romanians supported same-sex marriage, while 72% were opposed and 1% were undecided or did not answer.
+A Romanian Institute for Assessment and Strategy (IRES; Institutul Român pentru Evaluare și Strategie) poll conducted in December 2018 found that 27% of Romanians supported same-sex marriage, while 72% were opposed and 1% were undecided or did not answer.
 In addition, 38% of Romanians supported registered partnerships, while 60% were opposed and 2% were undecided or did not answer.

 The 2019 Eurobarometer found that 29% of Romanians thought same-sex marriage should be allowed throughout Europe, while 63% were against.
 An ACCEPT 2021 study, carried out by telephone questionnaires on 1,064 people aged 18 years old and over, showed that 43% of respondents supported reforms to allow either civil unions or same-sex marriage.
 This figure was twice what had been reported in 2016.
 Support was highest among those who were under the age of 34 at 56%.
 Of those questioned, 68% said that same-sex families should be protected by the law in Romania like all other families.
 The majority of those that expressed support for allowing same-sex marriage also supported allowing same-sex couples to raise children.

 A GLOBSEC survey conducted in March 2023 showed that 37% of Romanians supported same-sex marriage, while 58% were opposed.
 The 2023 Eurobarometer found that 25% of respondents thought same-sex marriage should be allowed throughout Europe, while 69% were opposed.
 The survey also found that 27% of Romanians thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 68% disagreed.
 This was the second lowest level of support for same-sex marriage in the European Union, ahead only of Bulgaria.